-3.1 The Council recognises its responsibility for employee wellbeing as detailed in the Employee wellbeing in the workplace policy.

-- 3.2 The Council seeks to support and encourage employees to take responsibility for their own health and wellbeing and provides a number of resources to support this. - 3.3 The Council also recognises that mental wellbeing is a significant cause of absence and acknowledges the need for a clear corporate approach to supporting this.
-The Council has a number of resources on its Stress and Well-Being Resources for Individuals intranet pages.
-Employees should speak to their manager or HR if they do not have access to these pages at work. - 3.4 Information on a number of health and wellbeing initiatives can be found on the Health and Wellbeing Pod intranet pages.
-These pages include a comprehensive list of external links to health organisations, links to fitness apps and health information web sites, information on the cycle to work scheme and a calendar of regular healthy events across the Council such as five-a-side football, fitness classes and running groups. - 3.5 In addition to health and wellbeing initiatives, the Council encourages a healthy work-life balance and offers various options with regards to flexible working (where possible) to those who request it.
-Further information is available on the Work life balance Pod - 3.6 The Council's Employee Assistance Programme (EAP) provides free, confidential telephone counselling and support and is available 24/7.
-Telephone 0800 282193 (minicom 0800 0854739) and quote username 'RBC' and password 'Readingx'.
-Support is also available online at www.ppconlineinfo.com.
+- 3.1 The Council recognises its responsibility for employee wellbeing as detailed in the Employee wellbeing in the workplace policy. - 3.2 The Council seeks to support and encourage employees to take responsibility for their own health and wellbeing and provides a number of resources to support this. - 3.3 The Council also recognises that mental wellbeing is a significant cause of absence and acknowledges the need for a clear corporate approach to supporting this.
+The Council has a number of resources on its Health and Wellbeing intranet pages.
+Employees should speak to their manager or HR if they do not have access to these pages at work. - 3.4 Information on a number of health and wellbeing initiatives can be found on the Health and Wellbeing intranet pages.
+These pages include a comprehensive list of external links to health organisations, links to fitness apps and health information web sites, information on the cycle to work scheme and a calendar of regular healthy events across the Council. - 3.5 In addition to health and wellbeing initiatives, the Council encourages a healthy work-life balance and offers various options with regards to flexible working (where possible) to those who request it.
+Further information is available in the Flexible Working Policy, the Work-Life Balance Policy, and the Flexible Workstyles Framework, which sets out the Ciuncil's apporach to home working/working in the office, for employees who are office-based for some or all of the time. - 3.6 The Council's Employee Assistance Programme (EAP) provides free, confidential telephone counselling and support and is available 24/7.
+Freephone 0800 028 0199 or online at https://healthassuredeap.co.uk/.
+Please use the following details to log in: